A Thom Spectrum Model for $C_2$-Integral Brown--Gitler Spectra: Equivariant Preliminaries

 \subsection{Thom spectra of stable spherical fibrations}

-We describe a Lewis--May Thom spectrum functor for $p$-complete stable spherical fibrations $\mu: X \to BF_p$ (see \cite[\textsection 3.4]{BlubCohSchli2010}, for instance, for a $p$-local description).
-In the language of structured ring spectra, $BF_p$ can be identified with $BGL_1(\mS_p),$ the classifying space of the units of the $p$-complete sphere spectrum $\mS_p$, and a spectrum can be viewed as an $\mS_p$-module.
-This language appears in Lemma \ref{obs:HF2Thom} and Theorem \ref{thm:HZcomp}.
+We describe a Lewis--May Thom spectrum functor for $H\umF_p$-local stable spherical fibrations $\mu: X \to BF_p$ (see \cite{LewMayStein86}, see also \cite[\textsection 4]{HW2020} and \cite[\textsection 3.4]{BlubCohSchli2010}).
+In the language of structured ring spectra, $BF_p$ can be identified with $BGL_1(\mS_p),$ the classifying space of the units of the $H \umF_2$-localized sphere spectrum $\mS_p.$